wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 ### Externalizing connector initialization parameters

-Externalizing connection `init` parameters is important because it enables you to inject environment specific parameters without modifying the integration logic you deploy.
-The recommended approach to perform this is using environment specific CAR applications.
+Externalizing connection `init` parameters is important because it enables you to inject environment-specific parameters without modifying the integration logic you deploy.
+The recommended approach to perform this is using environment-specific CAR applications.

-No matter whether you create a new connection or create a local entry manually with init operation configuration, at the end you will have connector initialization configurations as local entries.
-Connector operations will refer them by their names.
+No matter whether you create a new connection or create a local entry manually with the init operation configuration, in the end, you will have connector initialization configurations as local entries.
+Connector operations will refer to them by their names.
 This enables us to group local entries related to connector configurations as a separate CApp.

 Keeping local entry names unchanged, you can create configurations specific to different environments and export them into different CApps.
 Upon deployment, it is possible to deploy this CApp along with other CApps containing integration logic